Iron Cross (deceased)

 In this capacity, Helmet wound up getting into something of a scrap with the Thunderbolts, who were looking to help a friend, Citizen V, that had gotten on the Battalion's bad side.
 This fight was eventually ended by one of the Thunderbolts, who then got the Penance Council (Helmut included) to help them defeat the villainous Sandman, since he was rampaging in the tiny country of Symkaria.

-Later, in order to stop a plot to take over the entire world involving nano-probes of some sort, Helmut wound up being forced to choose between saving the world and saving himself.
-Having lived for over a hundred years, Helmut made the only choice he felt could finally redeem himself in the eyes of his peers, and allowed himself to die in order to have enough power to stop the satellites controlling said probes.
+Later, to stop a plot to take over the entire world involving nano-probes of some sort, Helmut wound up being forced to choose between saving the world and saving himself.
+Having lived for over a hundred years, Helmut made the only choice he felt could finally redeem himself in the eyes of his peers, and allowed himself to die to have enough power to stop the satellites controlling said probes.